Career options for MPharm graduates

 On this page you will find information on why having good time management is vital for wellbeing.
 With a self-study module to help you manage your time more effectively.

-Are you considering report an issue as a whistleblower?
+Are you considering reporting an issue as a whistleblower?
 This page contains information about whistleblowing and the various organisations who can offer help to whistleblowers.

 I believe it is important that there is an organisation where pharmacists can go for advice and assistance that understands those pressures and the role of the pharmacist.Service user